 When will the courthouse be completed and operational?

-The project is nearing the end of construction, with a current expected completion date of August 2015.
+The project is nearing the end of construction, with a current expected opening date in early October 2015.

 |Judicial Council of California